git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 {language=shell, line-numbers=off}
     $ tail -F /var/log/system.log

-and keep that open in a pane.
-It's kind of like a Facebook newsfeed, except for programmers and system administrators.
+and keep it running in a pane while log messages come in.
+It's like Facebook newsfeed for your system, except for programmers and system administrators.

-For monitoring logs, [multitail](https://vanheusden.com/multitail/) is a terminal friendly solution.
+For monitoring logs, [multitail](https://vanheusden.com/multitail/) provides a terminal-friendly solution.
 It'd be an [*Inception*](http://www.imdb.com/title/tt1375666/) moment, because you'd be using a log multiplexer in a terminal multiplexer.

 ## File watching

 In my never-ending conquest to get software projects working in symphony with code changes, I've come to taste test many file watching applications and patterns.
-To get that perfect feedback look upon files changing, I've gradually become the internet's unofficial connoisseur on them.
+To get that perfect feedback loop upon file changes, I've gradually become the internet's unofficial connoisseur on them.

-What this application does is wait for a file to be updated, then executes a custom command, like restarting a server, rebuilding an application, running tests, linters, and so on.
+File watcher applications wait for a file to be updated, then execute a custom command, such as restarting a server, rebuilding an application, running tests, linters, and so on.
 It gives you, as a developer instant feedback in the terminal and is one thing that can trick out a tmux workspace into an IDE-like environment.

 I eventually settled on [`entr(1)`](http://entrproject.org/), which works superbly across Linux distros, BSDs and OS X / macOS.